JasperFx/marten/documentation/documentation/documents/advanced/retrypolicy.md

 <[sample:retrypolicy-samplepolicy-pluggingin]>

-Lastly, the filter is configured to retry failing operations twice, given they throw a `NpgsqlException` that is non-transient (for the sake of demonstrability).
+Lastly, the filter is configured to retry failing operations twice, given they throw a `NpgsqlException` that is transient and thus might succeed later.

+There's also a built-in `DefaultRetryPolicy` that has sane defaults for transient error handling.
+Like any custom policy, you can plug it into into the `StoreOptions` via the `RetryPolicy` method:

+<[sample:retrypolicy-samplepolicy-default]>

 Also you could use the fantastic [Polly](https://www.nuget.org/packages/polly) library to easily build more resilient and expressive retry policies by implementing `IRetryPolicy`.